Defective Medical Devices

 A defective medical device presents an additional threat to someone who is already suffering from a physical aliment.
 Though people frequently hear stories about recalled products, they often don’t understand that some of these devices are not thoroughly screened by the Food and Drug Administration (FDA).
 The review system varies based on the type of product involved and its use.
 When recalls occur, they fall into one of three classes set forth by the FDA.
 Class I is the most serious, indicating that there is a reasonable chance that a product will cause serious health problems or death.
 Class II is reserved for instances in which the harm is temporary or a slight chance of serious damage exists.
 If the unlawful product is not likely to provoke an injury or illness, it is categorized as Class III.
-Regardless of the specific device involved, if you believe that you’ve been negatively affected by a recalled item or some other faulty medical implement, Marcari, Russotto, Spencer & Balaban can advise you of your legal rights and options.
+Regardless of the specific device involved, if you believe that you’ve been negatively affected by a recalled item or some other faulty medical implant, Marcari, Russotto, Spencer & Balaban can advise you of your legal rights and options.

 Lawyers bring actions against manufacturers of faulty healthcare products